 Notes

-- Store leftover pie covered at room temperature for up to 2 days or in the refrigerator for up to 4 days.
+- Storage: Store leftover pie covered at room temperature for up to 2 days or in the refrigerator for up to 4 days.
 The crust may soften over time, but the pie will still taste delicious!